center-for-threat-informed-defense/summiting-the-pyramid/docs/data-readiness/fieldleveltelemetry.rst

 Field-level scoring characterizes these differences so defenders can reason about the relative value of the specific observables available within their telemetry.
-These characteristics can then inform assessments of :doc:`Detection Quality <detection-quality>`, including robustness and precision.
+These characteristics can then inform assessments of :ref:`Detection Quality <detection-quality>`, including robustness and precision.
 This approach also provides a more meaningful basis for comparing detections that use the same telemetry source but rely on different fields or combinations of evidence.